 SURF 2 is a for-profit unit trust for the purpose of preparing the financial statements.
 These financial statements also comply with International Financial Reporting Standards as issued by the International Accounting Standards Board (IASB).

 Historical cost convention

-The financial statements have been prepared on the basis of historical cost, except for, where applicable, the revaluation of investment properties and derivative financial instruments.
+The Financial Statements have been prepared on the basis of historical cost, except for certain non-current assets and financial instruments that are measured at fair value.

 Going concern